Henning-Horn/STL-Code-PDMS-Washers/README.md

 These are all the STL files for 3D printing the cell stretcher as described in Al-Maslamani et al., 2020.

-Please adjust the all STL files with a uniform scalling of 1000 prior to printing.  \
 The printing dimesions should be as follows for each file,

 **Motor_cover:**   _**X:** 56 mm **Y:** 42.2 mm **Z:** 20 mm_ \